open-io/ansible-role-openio-repository/README.md

 [![Build Status](https://travis-ci.org/open-io/ansible-role-openio-repository.svg?branch=master)](https://travis-ci.org/open-io/ansible-role-openio-repository)
 # Ansible role `repository`

-An Ansible role for setup OpenIO's repositories.
+An Ansible role for setup OpenIO's repositories (and OpenStack).
 Specifically, the responsibilities of this role are to:

 - Setup key and repository for an OpenIO product and a specific distribution
 - Manage credentials for private repositories